etorres-revature/Web_Speech/README.md

 # [Web Speech](https://etorres-revature.github.io/Web_Speech/)

-The [Web Speech](https://etorres-revature.github.io/Web_Speech/) app utilizes the experimental technology in the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) to incoprate voice data into web apps in two ways:
+The [Web Speech](https://etorres-revature.github.io/Web_Speech/) app utilizes the experimental technology in the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) to incorporate voice data into web apps in two ways:
  * SpeechSynthesis (Text-to-Speech) - allows programs to read out their text content.
  * SpeechRecognition (Asynchronous Speech Recognition) - provides ability to recognize voice context form audio input and respond appropriately.

-The Web Speech app displays photos with associated text displayed beneath each phoot.
+The Web Speech app displays photos with associated text displayed beneath each photo.
 When a user clicks on the photo, the Web Speech API enunciates the text.

 The Web Speech app also has a text box where users can type in messages and have them repeated by their device.
-The text box has a select box that is dynamically generated with the langugaes/dialiects that are available in the particular browser in which the Web Speech app is being used.
+The text box has a select box that is dynamically generated with the languages/dialects that are available in the particular browser in which the Web Speech app is being used.

 Please enjoy the [Web Speech](https://etorres-revature.github.io/Web_Speech/).
 E-mail me with any feature update suggestions.